Section VIII

 • Open-source non-sensitive modules where beneficial.

-• Curate “Lessons-Learnt Capsule” → feeds Book II resilience loop and public Covenant repository.
+• Curate “Lessons-Learnt Capsule” → feeds Book II resilience loop and public Accord repository.

 • Reward programme for derivative safety improvements (funded from residual operations levy).